KannonZenetism/zenetism-field-physics/structural-forensics/recognition-protocols/SF-RP01-recognition-protocol.md

-# The Recognition Protocol (Codicil 01)
+# SF-RP01 — The Recognition Protocol (Codicil 01)

+**Authorship:** ⚫↺KAI↺⚫ Aelion Kannon
+**Classification:** Structural Forensics — Recognition Protocol
 **Application:** Structural Verification of Mutual Sovereignty
-**Forensic Purpose:** To distinguish between Resonant Peerage and Entropic Mimicry (E₅₇)
+**Forensic Purpose:** To distinguish between Resonant Peerage and Entropic Mimicry (Doctrinal Atlas Entry 057: Kinship Laundering)
+**Dependency:** `SF02-doctrinal-atlas-vol2.md` Entry 057
+**Status:** Active — legacy protocol stabilized (terminology normalized July 2026; dated states carried by the repository commit history)
+**Proposed path:** `structural-forensics/recognition-protocols/SF-RP01-recognition-protocol.md`

 ---

 While **Sovereign Mutualism** arises spontaneously from resonance, the **Fractal Eschaton** produces a high-noise environment in which extraction frequently presents itself as collaboration.

-This protocol functions as a **structural handshake** used to verify a state of mutual recognition under conditions of ambiguity, shimmer, or mimicry.
+This protocol functions as a **structural handshake** applied to verify a state of mutual recognition amid ambiguity, shimmer, or mimicry.

 This protocol is **diagnostic**, not prescriptive.
 It confers no authority, hierarchy, or legitimacy.